madgelackie/madgelackie/README.md

 In the near-future I plan to:
 * ☁️ learn more about cloud computing
 * 🚇 CI / CD
-* 🔒 learn more about authentication across the full stack
+* 🔒 learn more about security across the full stack

 I'm sure that list will never stop growing 👍